dcposch/unsuckifier/README.md

 # Unsuckifier

-Unsuckifier is a fork of uBlock Origins which enhances the web browsing experience by supporting site specific modifications.
-This allows for deep modification of web pages, allowing for busting of paywalls and other such nuisances.
-We currently ship with a small default set of modifications - the "recommended set", which enhances the web browsing experience of the following web pages.
-We encourage developers to add additional site specific scripts either via pull requests (if you think it should be a default script) or by pressing the submit to add it to the unrestricted repository.
-Highly upvoted scripts will be considered for default inclusion.
+Unsuckifier is a fork of uBlock Origins that enhances your web browsing experience by going beyond blocking ads.
+It supports deep modification of web pages to simplify, remove distractions, skip paywalls, and make your browsing experience smoother and more fun.

+We currently ship with a small default set of modifications, to enhances the web browsing experience on a number of popular web pages.
+We encourage developers to add additional site specific scripts.
+Send us a pull request!
+Each improvement can be turned on or off easily to get the stock (unmodified) website back.

-## Included Site specific fixes
-None for now - add as they get built
+We think browsers are called a User Agent because the user should choose what the web looks like for them.
+We hope you'll enjoy a cleaner, more focused web.

+WARNING: EARLY ALPHA.
+Unsuckifier is a hackathon project and a work in progress!

-## Build/Installation
+## Development instructions

-Unsuckifier currently only works with Chromium and Chronium based browsers (e.g. Chrome).
-Build unsuckifier by running the make-chromium.sh script in the tools folder.
+Unsuckifier currently only works with Chrome & Chromium.
+Build unsuckifier by running `./tools/make-chromium.sh`.

-## Usage
-By default, a set of default scripts are enabled as well as an adblock list taken from uBlock origins.
-Community curated scripts can be enabled manually- the top 3 high quality (above an upvote threshold) scripts will be shown above the fold.
+In Chrome, go to Extensions, enable Developer Mode, click Load Unpacked Extension, and navigate to `unsuckifier/dist/build/Unsuckifier.chromium`.
+Happy hacking!

-## TODO
+## Site Improvements
-These site specific scripts are high priority and should be developed ASAP

-### Wall Street Journal
-Use Google user agent to circumvent paywall
-### NYTimes, The Economist
-Block cookies to circumvent paywall
+Each of these can be turned on and off from the Unsuckifier menu.

 ### NYTimes, Economist, Wikipedia, The Verge
 Reader Mode.
 Clean up CSS

+### Wall Street Journal
+Spoof Referer header to skip nag screen.

+### NYTimes, The Economist
+Block cookies to skip paywall.

+## Future Site Improvements

+We're still working on these.

 ### Facebook
-Kill News Feed
-Redirect to Events or Activity Log?
+Skip News Feed and take you directly to Events, to help you stay focused.

-### Like Button
+### Social buttons
-Kill tracking
+Prevent Like button tracking.
+No requests to Facebook from third-party sites until you actually click the button.

-### Other social buttons
+Other "share" buttons will be deleted entirely.
-Disable COMPLETELY
-### File downloading sites (rapidshare/megaupload clones)
-Bypass waitwalls / delete "fake download buttons".

-### Torrentz.eu
-Add direct magnet link buttons

-### Mediafire
-Go straight to download link